dasch-swiss/dsp-api/docs/src/paradox/03-webapi/api-v2/ontology-information.md

 }
 ```

-A successful response will be a JSON-LD document containing
+A successful response will be a JSON-LD document providing only the
-`knora-api:hasOntologies`, providing only the ontology's metadata.
+ontology's metadata.

 ### Deleting an Ontology